Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 [5 rows x 24 columns]
 ```

- - Let's see how our data looks like on a map.
+ - Let's also take a look how our data looks like on a map.
 If you just want to explore your data on a map, you can use `.plot()` -function in geopandas that creates a simple map out of the data (uses matplotlib as a backend):

 ```python
 >>> # Draw a simple map out of the data